philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 While this is a very powerful tool and a great timesaver, it's not the answer.
 There are several ways this solution falls short.

+### It Doesn't Work Inside Media Queries

+"Why doesn't `@extend` work inside of media queries?" is probably the most common complaint I hear about Sass's `@extend` feature.

+The answer is pretty simple.
+It would be far too complicated to account for all possible situations.
+Consider the following example:

+{% highlightjs %}
+@media (min-width: 10em) {
+  .button {
+    background-color: gray;
+    border: thin solid black;
+  }
+}

+@media (max-width: 20em) {
+  .button-primary {
+    @extend .button;
+    background-color: blue;
+  }
+}
+{% endhighlightjs %}

+The `.button` selector above is defined to look a certain way when the page is wider than `10em`.
+At the same time, `.button-primary` is defined to look a certain way when the page is narrower than `20em`.
+If `.button-primary` is expected to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
+In order for Sass to implement this, it would have to parse the two media queries and create a brand new one that combined the two cases.

+Sometimes this might be possible, but often it's not.
+And even when it would be theoretically possible, it would be extremely complicated and error prone.

 ### You Lose the Inheritance Chain

-When you don't put classes in the markup, you have no way of knowing what a particular class or element *is*.
-In traditional OOP, you can inspect an object to determine what class or classes it inherits from, but that's not possible here.
+When you don't put a component's base class in the markup, you have no way of knowing what a particular class or element *is*.
+In traditional OOP, you can inspect an object to determine what classes it inherits from, but that's not possible here.

-Imagine you've created many different types of widgets that all `@extend` the `widget` base class.
+Imagine you've created many different types of widgets that all `@extend` the `.widget` base class.
 Then, as a result of some user interaction, you need to temporarily disable all of them via JavaScript.
 If the `widget` class isn't in the HTML it's going to be very difficult!

 {% highlightjs %}
 // This won't work!